 The positive impact of the program has been gradual.
 That was to be expected, according to one of the first Say Yes Syracuse scholars, David Minney, who graduated from Syracuse University with a master’s degree in social work.
 He told The Post-Standard after completing his undergraduate degree that “It will probably take 10 years or so to see how much of an impact it will have,” he said.
 “That’s unfortunate because people like to see results pretty quick.
 You have to have patience, especially with social change.”

 The prospect of a tuition guarantee may be one of the factors driving up graduation rates in city schools, which reached 60 percent in 2016.
-While 60 percent is far from the district’s goal, it’s an important boost because the Syracuse City School District each year produces more graduates than any other in Onondaga County – nearly twice as many as the next largest district.
+While 60 percent is far from the district’s goal, it’s an important boost because the Syracuse City School District each year produces more graduates than any other district in Onondaga County – and enrolls nearly twice as many students as the next largest district.

 The scholarships are just one of the 20 highlights of the 87 goals set and advanced in the past 20 years.
 See what can be done and has been done, not necessarily by FOCUS, but by Forging Our Community’s United Strength.
 To learn more about the 87 Goals and the 20 highlighted go to www.focussyracuse.org.